dialog-semiconductor/BLE_SDK10_examples/interfaces/audio_example/Readme.md

 - This example runs on the DA1469x Bluetooth Smart SoC devices.
 - The DA1469x Pro Development kit is needed for this example.
+- The DA7212-EVAL Development kit is needed for this example.
 - Connect the Development kit to the host computer.
+- Connect the DA7212-EVAL to the DA1469x Pro Development kit.

 ### Software configuration